Master Thoughtful Gifting with Our Wānaka Holiday Shopping Guide

 2125 Cardrona Valley Road, Wānaka

-While it may be a small batch operation, it’s one that runs like clockwork thanks to the efforts of its clever and enthusiastic team who mill, mash, ferment and distil the artisan spirits, and who are then jointly responsible for labelling bottles, running tours and tending the beautiful grounds.
-This is the place to come and treat the craft spirit aficionado in your life, whether it be for a tour and tasting or take home bottle of their award-winning Rosehip Gin.
+While it may be a small batch operation, Cardrona Distillery runs like clockwork thanks to the efforts of its clever and enthusiastic team who mill, mash, ferment and distil the artisan spirits, label the bottles, run tours or tend to the beautiful grounds.
+This is the place to come and treat the craft spirit aficionado in your life, whether it be for a tour and tasting, lunch with cocktail pairing, or a take-home bottle of their award-winning Rosehip Gin.

 Wastebusters